Keçiören: Places of interest

 The current administration has made efforts to decorate the mass of dull concrete that the area mainly consists of.
 The new buildings include a huge artificial waterfall and many other pools and fountains, and a concrete replica of the Hungarian Esztergom Castle.

-Gondola lift
+The district has a high ranking science high school called Keçiören Patriot Martyr Major General Aydoğan Aydın Science High School.
+Its the eighth best overall high school in Ankara as of 2024 with its high LGS score.

 Keçiören has a two-station aerial lift, the Keçiören Gondola, which connects the neighborhoods Tepebaşı (Cumhuriyet station) and Kavacık Subayevleri (Atatürk station).
 As of November 2013, it is the only in Ankara and Turkey's longest urban gondola lift line with its length of 1653 m.